The post on Asteraceae went through the entire classification and might have been a little tedious for you?

 Carthamus tinctorius (a dye-plant) has recently increased its popularity as an oil-plant.
 There are a number of crops grown for edible roots and tubers like Jerusalem Artichoke (Helianthus tuberosus), Salsify (Tragopogon porrifolius) and Scorzonera.
 Then there is the edible receptacle and bracts of the Globe Artichoke (Cynara scolymus) the leaves of which are medicinal; the same can be said of Spanish Cardoon (Cynara cardunculus).

 But the picture is quite different when one looks at the medicinal rather than the other economic importance of the composites.

-This is a wool-adventive, has spread throughout Europe and, like Datura stramarium, has been the subject of intense genetic research….
+This has spread throughout Europe and, like Datura stramarium, has been the subject of intense genetic research….

 The chemicals that these plants elaborate are very distinctive.
 Their tissues store a carbohydrate reserve based upon fructose rather than glucose.
 These fructans are not unknown in other families but are not common and are only ubiquitous in the Compositae.
 The commonest fructan is called Inulin after the genus Inula.